JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_2008_Winter.md

 > **Are You a Member of the Fellowship?**
 >
 > If not, we invite you to join us.
 With each new member we reach a new level of unity of purpose while embracing the diversity of our service as we associate with each other in order to share a common purpose in the worldwide dissemination of _The Urantia Book_ and its teachings.
-As Jesus told the Greek philosopher, A social group of human beings in co-ordinated working harmony stands for a force far greater than the simple sum of its parts. [[UB 133:5.6](/en/The_Urantia_Book/133#p5_6)]
+As Jesus told the Greek philosopher, A social group of human beings in co-ordinated working harmony stands for a force far greater than the simple sum of its parts. <a id="a310_447"></a>[[UB 133:5.6](/en/The_Urantia_Book/133#p5_6)]
 > So come join us.
 You can contact the Fellowship Membership Chair, Lenny Cowles at lighing@wispertel.net for further information.
 We’ll look forward to hearing from you.
 {.is-info}